drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Obvious Design

-Sometimes the information discovered through the analysis phase is precise enough that there is no need to look for methods to decide which molecule to prepare.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/obvious-design-8c7dbe56'><i class='fa fa-play' aria-hidden='true'></i></button>Sometimes the information discovered through the analysis phase is precise enough that there is no need to look for methods to decide which molecule to prepare.
 With some intelligence the medicinal chemist can rapidly "see" what molecule to do.
 Good pharmacophore models carry the necessary information to undertake such "obvious design" operations.
 One can design a molecule by the "hybrid" assembling elements of different molecules.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer